zextras/tech-doc/source/carbonio/_management/backup.rst

    filename the unique ID of the server.

--  ``accounts`` is a directory under which information of all accounts defined in the Mailbox are present.
+-  ``accounts`` is a directory under which information of all accounts defined in the AppServer are present.
 In particular, the following important files and directories can be found there:

    -  ``account_info`` is a file that stores all metadata of the